northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

     sbatch job_script.sh
     ```

-    4-**You can monitor the status of your job using the squeue command:**
+    4-You can monitor the status of your job using the squeue command:

     ```bash
     squeue -u <your_username>